Home / Coffee Knowledge / What does COVID-19 mean for coffee production? An update from Nicaragua

 Benjamin Hohlmann

 Benjamin Hohlmann is the founder of Kaffeemacher GmbH.
-Until the end of 2016, he was a co-managing director and proprietor of the coffee house unternehmen mitte for nine years.
-With the Kaffeemacher Academy, the specialty Café Frühling in Kleinbasel, and the Kaffee-Mobil, he has set standards in coffee in Basel.
-In recent years, the Santa Rita coffee farm and our roastery have been added to the Kaffeemacher universe.
-Benjamin is co-managing director of Kaffeemacher and is responsible for finance, strategy, and public relations.
-He also supports companies and projects as a sensory expert and consultant.
-He is a lecturer in the field of coffee at the ZHAW Wädenswill and is an international speaker.
+Until the end of 2016, he was a partner managing director and host at Kaffeehaus Unternehmen Mitte for nine years.
+With the Kaffeemacher Academy, the specialty café Frühling in Kleinbasel, and the Kaffee-Mobil, he set standards in Basel for coffee.
+In recent years, the Kaffeemacher universe has expanded to include the Santa Rita coffee farm and our roastery.
+Benjamin is co-managing director of Kaffeemacher, responsible for finance, strategy, and public relations.
+As a sensory expert and consultant, he also supports companies and projects.
+He is a lecturer at ZHAW Wädenswill in the field of coffee and an international speaker.

 • Philipp Schallberger